wenbinyugroup/prevabs/doc/user/source/contents/guide/pre_material.md

 ## Material

-Both materials and laminae are stored in one XML file, under the single root element `<materials>`.
+Both materials and laminae are stored in one XML file (or directly in the main cross-section file under a `<materials>` block).
 Each material must have a name and type.
 Under each `<material>` element, there are a `<density>` element and an `<elastic>` element.
 If failure analysis is wanted, users need to provide extra data including `<strength>` and `<failure_criterion>`.